 Here are the methods you can choose from to get your grades/transcripts:

 - Using your Regent user id and password, (contact the Help Desk at 757-352-4076 if you do not know them), login to GENISYS here http://www.regent.edu/genisys/

 - Click on the “Student Services and Financial Aid” tab.

 - You will see “Academic Transcript,” which will contain your transcript.

 Official Transcript: Go here: http://www.regent.edu/admin/registrar/transcripts.cfm

-Are all courses from School of Education degree programs open to me as a Professional Learning student?
+Are all courses from School of Education degree programs open to me as a Professional Development student?

 How do I know if a course will meet my licensure renewal requirement?